ferzeg3420/tutorialMode/README.md

 This is a utility I made for myself to be able to showcase my webapps.
 The goal is to make something that focuses on an element in a webpage and shows a small tooltip underneath that explains what that element is for.
-In short, this program explains to users how to use a given webapp.

 ## Instructions